Archive d’étiquettes pour : Lomé 5

 FOMECAF was founded in Lomé in 2019 on the sidelines of media training seminars.

-It brings together around 50 religious media actors in French-speaking Africa.
+It brings together about 50 representatives of faith-based media organizations in French-speaking Africa.

 1. Dr. Abdoualye Sangho, Trans World Radio (TWR), Ivory Coast